 Healthcare in Spain 2026: Complete Guide for Tourists, Expats & Residents

 Spain operates a universal public healthcare system called the Sistema Nacional de Salud (SNS).
 It is funded through taxes and provides free or low-cost care to all legal residents.
-The system is decentralised — each of Spain's 17 autonomous communities manages its own health service.
+The system is decentralised — each of Spain's 17 autonomous communities manages its own health service, so waiting times and exact services vary by region.

 Key facts: